kasukur/codedeploy/README.md

 ---

-Following the presentation, this is a demo of a simple pipeline using CodeCommit repository
+As a follow up to the presentation, I would like to present a demo of a simple pipeline using CodeCommit repository.

-> We are going to use `us-east-1` region for this workshop
+> We are going to use `us-east-1` region for this demo.

 ![Pipeline-Architecture](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rjg9dx4g9ayqc08k81uf.png)